ddhacks007/EventRevisionAnalyzer/README.md

   **Use:** Used by `CreateTitlesOfInterest` script to create Wiki title entries.
   **Location:** Present in `.env` file.
 - **Parameter:** `max_day_limit`
-  **Use:** Provides the `RevisionManager` limit to the date range from the event-date.
+  **Use:** Configures the RevisionManager to retrieve revisions starting from the event date, covering a default range of 5 years, specified in days.
   **Location:** Present in `settings.py` file.
 - **Parameter:** `workers`
   **Use:** Provides the number of ASYNC workers you can run in parallel.
 Workers are responsible for fetching the revision details from the Wiki and assigning tags to the revision.
   **Location:** Present in `settings.py` inside the `Q_CLUSTER` dictionary.
+- **Parameter** `batch_size`
+  **Use:** Maximum size of revision per worker receives when assingning tags to revision **Location:** Present in `settings.py`

   To ensure a smooth experience with this project, please follow the steps outlined below:

 ### Initial Setup